iZac85/SecretSanta/README.md

 # RandomSecretSanta

 A script for randomly selecting secret santa.
-It uses a service called Textmagic (https://www.textmagic.com) to send text messages to the family members with their randomly selected secret santattextma
+It uses a service called Textmagic (https://www.textmagic.com) to send text messages to the family members with their randomly selected secret santa.

 The script will find a random secret santa for every person in every family with the requirements that it is not the other family member and not the person it self.